jasii/06-Boggle/docs/HOWTO.md

 ### Checkpoint

 Now in addition to the functions you wrote in stage 1, you should have
-- `get_board`, which either returns a string of 16 letters or quits the program
+- `get_board_letters`, which either returns a string of 16 letters or quits the program
 - `unpack_board`, which takes a _normalized_ string of 16 characters
   and returns a list of four lists of four characters.